 The loopback itself is listed in the Conditions window.
 For example, the window would list the LPBKFACILITY condition for a tested port.
-(The Alarms window would show the AS-MT condition which means that alarms are suppressed on the facility during loopback.)
+(The Alarms window would show the AS-MT condition which means that alarms are suppressed on the facility during loopback unless the default is set to alarm for loopback while in AS-MT.)